hamed8080/C_PLUS_PLUS_Multithreading/README.md

 ### Options:
     1- run_read_file: Read from the example.txt file with a normal thread.
     2- run_fetch_server_simple_thread: Read a JSON url and parse it with normal thread.
+    3- run_fetch_server_modern_async_thread: Read a JSON url and parse it with modern async.

 3. To clean build files:
    ```bash